hufanyoung/PBFE-JIS/README.md

 # Performance-Based Food Engineering (PBFE)

-This repository contains the reproducible code for the reduced-form numerical illustration accompanying a manuscript on **Performance-Based Food Engineering (PBFE)**.
+This repository contains reproducible code and numerical outputs for the reduced-form numerical illustration accompanying a manuscript on **Performance-Based Food Engineering (PBFE)**.

 PBFE is formulated as a probabilistic framework for risk-informed assessment of agricultural production infrastructure.
 The complete conceptual chain is